 Data sources: Australian Energy Statistics, 2018, TasNetworks, 2018.
 NB: All energy use is presented in gigajoules (GJ) as an industry standard and a format that is easy to convert with other energy values.
 The Midpoint method for determining growth rates is used.
-The transport, industrial and agriculture and forestry sectors all use State-wide data, with results indicating general trends, while the residential and commercial sectors are mainly derived from metered data.
+The Transport, Industrial and Agriculture and Forestry sectors all use State-wide data, with results indicating general trends, while the Residential and Commercial sectors are mainly derived from metered data.

-Huon Valley's industrial and transport sectors use roughly a third each of total community energy use and the greatest share of community greenhouse gas emissions.
+Hobart's industrial and transport sectors use approximately one third each of total community energy use and the greatest share of community greenhouse gas emissions.

-Figure 2: Huon Valley's Community Energy Use and Greenhouse Gas Emissions by Sector
+Figure 2: Hobart's Community Energy Use and Greenhouse Gas Emissions by Sector

 Source: Southern Tasmanian Councils Authority, 2018.
-Data sources: Australian Energy Statistics, 2018, TasNetworks, 2018, National Greenhouse Accounts Factors, 2016.
-NB: "Ag" is an abbreviation for Agriculture.
+Data sources: Australian Energy Statistics, 2018, TasNetworks, 2018, National Greenhouse Accounts Factors, 2016.NB: "Ag" Is abbreviated from Agriculture

-Greenhouse gas emissions have increased by 9% from 142,832 tCO2-e in 2006-07 to 156,841tCO2-e (the equivalent of 33,000 vehicles driven for one year) in 2016-17.
-Increasing energy use in the residential, commercial and agriculture and forestry sectors has contributed to higher emissions, working against reductions achieved in the transport sector.

-Industrial sector emissions have increased by $11,514tCO_2$ -e(2006-07 to 2016-17) mainly due to an increase in the use of emissions intensive fuels in the manufacturing sector such as coke, black coal, petroluem, diesel and natural gas.
-These fuel use trends are mainly based on per capita Statewide results.
+Greenhouse gas emissions have increased by 30,591tCO2-e, resulting in an overall increase of 6%6 from 495,185 tCO2-e in 2006-07 to 525,725 tCO2-e (the equivalent of 111,000 vehicles driven for one year) in 2016-17.
+Increasing energy use in the industry, commercial, agriculture and forestry sectors has contributed to higher emissions, working against reductions achieved in the transport sector(-34,904GJ).
+Industrial sector emissions have increased by 35,850tCO2-e mainly due to an increase in the use of emissions intensive fuels in the manufacturing sector such as coke, black coal, petroluem, diesel and natural gas.
+Transport and industrial energy use trends are mainly based on per capita Statewide results.

-Figure 3: Huon Valley's Community Greenhouse Gas Emissions
+Figure 3: Hobart's Community Greenhouse Gas Emissions

 Source: Southern Tasmanian Councils Authority, 2018.
 Data sources: Australian Energy Statistics, 2018, TasNetworks, 2018, National Greenhouse Accounts Factors, 2016.
-NB: All greenhouse gas emissions are presented in tonnes of carbon dioxide equivalent (tCO2e) as an industry standard and a format that is easy to convert other values.
+NB: All greenhouse gas emissions are presented in tonnes of carbon dioxide equivalent (tCO2-e) as an industry standard and a format that is easy to convert other values .
 The TasNetworks data is sourced from legacy business systems and includes a variation between 2006/07 and 2007/08 for reasons unknown.
 The increase in 2012-13 is due to an increase in electricity use data provided by TasNetworks, due to additional Pay As You Go data being measured and added in that single year (with some historic data included).